How to find things on our refreshed website >>

 What if my bank details have changed?

-If your bank account details have changed this financial year, it’s important that you complete a VMIA Supplier Registration Form [PDF, 145KB] and email it with a deposit slip to contact@vmia.vic.gov.au.
+If your bank account details have changed this financial year, it’s important that you complete the VMIA Supplier Registration Form and email it with a deposit slip to contact@vmia.vic.gov.au.

 Any questions?